klessydra/T13x/toolchain_files/Readme.md

    https://github.com/riscv/riscv-gnu-toolchain

-2) - replace the patched file riscv-opc.c in <path_to_toolchain>/riscv-binutils-gdb/opcode/
+2) - replace the patched file riscv-opc.c in <path_to_toolchain>/riscv-gdb/opcode/
+   - replace the patched file riscv-opc.c in <path_to_toolchain>/riscv-binutils/opcode/
+   - replace the patched file riscv-opc.h in <path_to_toolchain>/riscv-gdb/include/opcode/
-   - replace the patched file riscv-opc.h in <path_to_toolchain>/riscv-binutils-gdb/include/opcode/
+   - replace the patched file riscv-opc.h in <path_to_toolchain>/riscv-binutils/include/opcode/

 3) Build the toolchain using the following commands